 Am I a good candidate for PRP therapy?

 Generally, anyone with healthy blood can benefit from PRP therapy.
 You’re an especially good candidate if:

 - You have arthritis in the knees, elbows, feet, or hands

 - Pain from your arthritis prevents you from completing daily activities, like cooking

 - Physical therapy hasn’t helped

 - Other conservative treatments have failed to help

 - Over-the-counter pain medications don’t reduce your pain

 To learn more about PRP therapy, check out our PRP therapy FAQ.

-If you suffer from arthritis and are ready to stop letting joint pain affect your life, call Next Step Orthopedics today or book your appointment online.
+If you suffer from arthritis and are ready to stop letting joint pain affect your life, call us at (972) 547-0047 or book an appointment online.